-During the last four weeks, equatorial SSTs were above average in the far western Pacific, eastern Atlantic, and eastern Indian Oceans.
-SSTs were below average in the central and eastern Pacific Ocean.
+During the last four weeks, equatorial SSTs were above average in the western Pacific, eastern Indian, and Atlantic Oceans.
+SSTs were below average in the central and eastern Pacific Ocean and western Indian Ocean.

 Weekly SST Departures during the Last Four Weeks